jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-portsmouth.md

 It excludes research notes (except when these are the primary location of types of data defined above), transcriptions of information that remains accessible elsewhere in a digital format, and in general any records of information that would be accessible to a third party by following information provided in footnotes or references to the published research.

-# The Policy
+## The Policy

-1. What does this Policy apply to?
+### 1. What does this Policy apply to?

 This Policy applies to all University of Portsmouth research.

-# 2. Responsibility:
+### 2. Responsibility:

 The UoP Data Steward is ultimately responsible for the management of UoP-held research data throughout all stages of research.

-# 3. Regulatory Environment:
+### 3. Regulatory Environment:

 The Data Steward is responsible for ensuring that the research adheres to all applicable requirements and conditions imposed by the Regulatory Environment.

-# 4. Planning:
+### 4. Planning:

 The Data Steward must ensure that research data management planning takes place.
 This typically involves making a Data Management Plan.

-# 5. Costs:
+### 5. Costs:

 Where possible, the Data Steward must seek to recover the direct costs of managing research data from an external research funder.

 When the research project is not externally funded it is acknowledged that there is an opportunity cost to data management activities.
 It is hoped, however, that these will be counterbalanced by the opportunities to demonstrate good research practice that will be created (e.g. in terms of additional data citations and data journal publications) and that such activity will become more explicitly recognised in PDRs and annual research reviews etc. (e.g. through the inclusion of evaluation of the quality of publications in data journals when assessing research workload allowances).

-# 6. Active Research Data:
+### 6. Active Research Data:

 The UoP Data Steward must ensure that ‘active’ research data held by UoP are stored securely and protected from loss, unlawful or unethical access, and in accordance with all other applicable requirements of the Regulatory Environment.

-# 7. Data Availability Statements and Publications:
+### 7. Data Availability Statements and Publications:

 The Data Steward must ensure that a statement describing research data availability is included in research publications and other relevant outputs.
 It is recognised that some journals do not have dedicated sections for statements, so as a minimum it may be necessary to include equivalent text in a data/methods section (most obviously), acknowledgments section, footnotes or their equivalents.

 Data Availability Statement types (sometimes also referred to as Data Access Statements or similar variations):
+i) There are no new data.
 ii) The data or references/link to secondary datasets are contained within the paper itself.
 iii) The data (and how to access them) are available, for example by providing a DOI link or repository information for physical samples.
 For best practice it is suggested that supplementary information be allocated a DOI and linked in the data statement.
 This practice gets around the issue of supplementary information being trapped behind a subscription paywall when only the post-print is accessible via the Green OA route.
 A data paper published in a data journal may also be appropriate for some datasets.

 University of Portsmouth | Research Data Management Policy October 2021 | 8 of 11 iv) Data are available, but access is restricted: state the reason(s) for the restriction and how access can be obtained1.

 (Key Policy Point A)

-# 8. Archived Research Data:
+### 8. Archived Research Data:

 i) The Data Steward must ensure that research data held by UoP are archived for long-term preservation and (as far as possible) made OA if they substantiate published research findings, are of potential long-term value, and/or retention is a requirement of the Regulatory Environment.
 (Key Policy Point B)